jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

        |   |
 ```

-A method called #win_indexes checks what the current state is ("X," "O" or blank) of each of the board's cells in the WIN_COMBINATIONS array by iterating through it and, for each of the board's three cells in each of the array's indexes, uses the aforementioned #position method of the Board class to find that cell's current state:
+A method called #win_indexes checks what the current state is ("X," "O" or blank) of each of the board's cells corresponding to the numbers in the WIN_COMBINATIONS array by iterating through the array and, for each of the board's three cells in each of the array's indexes, uses the aforementioned #position method of the Board class to find that cell's current state in the board (whether it contains an "X," "O" or blank):

 ```
 def win_indexes